MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 Issues:

 1. You cannot copy the line numbers and vertical bar.
-Best workaround is to create a second text or shape/text element in the target software and simply number using the same font and background color then use the align tools.
+Best workaround is to create a second text or shape/text object in the target software and simply number using the same font and background color then use the align tools.
 Add a verticle line if you want a divider.
 Another is to screen shot the output area.

 2. Saw Keynote crash intermittently when pasting.
-It may be that copy the code included areas outside the output box.
-Still investigation.
+It may be that the copy included areas outside the output box.
+Still investigating.
 Workround is to try copying again and only using the area in the output box and delete any previous paste in the target object.
 Bottom line its a Apple issue.

 3. Some font sizes might cause issues with line number alignment.
 PrismJS issue.